“Pssht, I only spent $8 a day when I was in India.”

 “How did you spend that much in Southeast Asia?”

 We’ve all heard the comments.
-We’ve all had these conversations with the headier than thou backpackers who wax poetic about how little money they have spent on their trips.
+We’ve all had these conversations with the holier than thou backpackers who wax poetic about how little money they have spent on their trips.
 We see them comment on Facebook or Twitter or in the comment sections of articles.
 You know the ones.
-Those travelers who clearly think they’re better than you because they spent the least amount of money out of everyone else in the room.
+Those travelers who clearly think they’re better than you because they spent less money on their travel than anyone else in the room.

 We absolutely promote the idea of budget travel, there is a massive difference between traveling on a budget and just being downright cheap.
 BootsnAll is full of budget travel articles and tips for making the most of your trip with the money you have, and in my eyes, that’s what budget travel is all about.
 It’s not about who can spend the least.